jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 ![](line.png)
 ## Topics of Interest

-At this workshop, the research topics of interests include but are not limited to:
+At this workshop, the research topics of interest include but are not limited to:

 * What are the leading factors for high-integrity localization for AVs?
 * Which multi-sensor architectures and data fusion methods are best suited for autonomous driving?